The Flewellen Collection

 Crawford Road Museum The Treasure House Hough Branch of the Cleveland Public Library on Crawford Road became the permanent home of the Afro American Cultural and Historical Society in 1975 after being purchased from Cleveland Public Library in 1973.

-John Malvin 1795-1880 Born in Dumfries, Prince-William County, Virginia of a slave father and free mother which made him a free man.
+John Malvin 1795-1880 was born in Dumfries, Prince-William County, Virginia of a slave father and free mother which made him a free man.
 John Malvin acquired the skill to read and write which he used to understand contracts and documents like his certificate of freedom which he recorded in county Clerk's Offices to keep from being kidnapped by slave hunters.
 He also learned the skill of carpentry which assisted him in obtaining employment.
 John Malvin fought for the civil liberties of the colored race in Cleveland where he established a school for colored children and later worked to have schools created throughout the state.
 He worked to assure that colored Clevelanders receive social and civil justice.
 He was a successful canal boat captain, entrepreneur and his carpentry skills help build the First Baptist Church of Cleveland where he and his wife where original members of the church.